Chris101296/BattleShip/README.md

 # BattleShip
-Clasic Game of Battle Ship
+Code for the clasic game of Battle Ship for Command Line (user versus cpu)